vidyavnv/instatranslate/README.md

 - Translate videos of longer length.
 - Better sync with translated audio and video
 - Add emotions to the translated speech

+## How to run this code
+pip install -r requirements.txt python app.py